 Issued to a boatyard on an annual basis

-i) A Licence Class SC will only be issued where there is no demand for it as a License Class S from the waiting list.
+i) A Licence Class SC will only be issued where there is no demand for it as a Licence Class S from the waiting list.

 ii) A Licence Class SC may only be granted to a boatyard.

-iii) A Licence Class SC may be offered for renewal annually to the Licensee until 2031 provided that the Company’s Licence Conditions have been met and that there is no demand for it as a License Class S that the Company cannot, in its absolute judgement, meet by offering an alternative reasonable mooring.
+iii) A Licence Class SC may be offered for renewal annually to the Licensee until 2031 provided that the Company’s Licence Conditions have been met and that there is no demand for it as a Licence Class S that the Company cannot, in its absolute judgement, meet by offering an alternative reasonable mooring.

 iv) A Licence Class SC may not be transferred or sold to a Third Party by the Licensee.

 v) A Licence Class SC mooring may be used by a Sub-Licensee by arrangement with the boatyard.

-vi) The Class S/C licensee is required to maintain the tackle to a satisfactory standard.
-This will preserve its value for the ex-licensee who will remain the owner of the mooring tackle until the mooring is allocated to a new ‘S’ licensee.
+vi) The Class SC Licensee is required to maintain the tackle to a satisfactory standard.
+This will preserve its value for the former Licensee who will remain the owner of the mooring tackle until the mooring is allocated to a new ‘S’ Licensee.
 The tackle will then be transferred as normal.

 vii) Qualifying moorings will be offered to the boatyards for renewal during March each year i.e. after the ‘hand-back’ date of 1st March and after the Allocations Committee has had time to consider new allocations.

 d) Standard Licence (Class S)